 The divorce process can be complex and you should not try to handle it alone, particularly when there are alimony payments involved.
 Remember, if your spouse has an attorney, then you need to secure one as well.

 Emy A. Cordano, Attorney at Law, will not let you get run over.
 She will look at your entire case and fight for you in the courtroom.
-We know you are ready to move on, so when you need an alimony attorney in the Avenues, you can contact us by clicking here or call us at 801-804-5152 for a free consultation.
+We know you are ready to move on, so when you need an alimony attorney in the Avenues, you can contact us by clicking here or call us at 801-804-5152 for an initial consultation.